 I’ve now been following the low FODMAP diet for a couple of months and I have to say that I’m feeling much better overall.
 I navigated the 6 to 8 week elimination phase without too many hiccups and have started to reintroduce some higher FODMAP foods back into my diet.
 Sadly, some foods remain difficult for me to process, a list that’s quite lengthy unfortunately, but the overall benefits of eating low FODMAP foods is reward in itself.

 I think the FODMAP diet journey is an incredibly individual one and everyone will respond differently to it, just as they will respond differently to certain foods.
-I’ve had a few encounters online recently in which people have stated that particular foods either shouldn’t be included in a low FODMAP recipe because they’re irritating to the gut (even though they are actually low FODMAP foods) or that the portion sizes and quantities should be adjusted because in high numbers they become a high FODMAP food.
+I’ve had a few encounters online recently in which people have stated that particular foods shouldn’t be included in a low FODMAP recipe because they’re high FODMAP, even though they are actually a perfectly fine low FODMAP food if eaten at the correct serving size that’s recommended in the Monash app.

 One thing that has been hard is that I miss bread a lot.
 I’ve tried a number of shop bought gluten-free loaves, but I find it difficult to get past their grainy texture and general lack of flavour.
 (I’ve found the £3 price point for a Genius loaf pretty hard to swallow too).
 I’ve also made my own gluten-free loaves.
 They’ve turned out okay and have been tasty enough, but they still don’t compare to a normal wheat loaf.